Erinayo0000/maternal-health-screening-assistant/DEVELOPMENT_JOURNAL.md

 - Add patient record storage using CSV files.
 - Add input validation
 - Begin building a more realistic antenatal assessment

+## Session 5

+## August 10, 2026

+Today I continued working on Project Asteria.
+I added more patient information to the maternal health screening assistant, including urine protein, urine glucose and fetal movement.

+I also created a separate function for displaying urine test results.
+I am beginning to understand that collecting information and actually using that information in the screening logic are two different things.
+At the moment, some of the information I collect is displayed but is not yet included in the overall assessment.

+One thing I want to improve next is how the different warning signs are combined to produce a more meaningful assessment instead of treating each result separately.

+### Reading

+I read Chapters 7 and 8 of _Invisible Women_ by Caroline Criado Perez.

+Chapter 7 made me think about how products and tools can be designed without properly considering the people who will actually use them.
+Chapter 8 made me think about how gaps and biases in medical research can affect women's healthcare and diagnosis.

+This raised an important question for Project Asteria: if the medical data used to develop healthcare systems is not sufficiently representative of women, how might that affect an AI system designed for women's health?

+### Next step

+Continue improving the screening logic and make the information already collected contribute to the overall assessment.